 Writing and signing contracts

-Parodying familiar figures and icons
+Parodying familiar figures, icons, and logos

-(Disclaimer: Although we are knowledgeable on certain important legal aspects of a t-shirt business, we’re not lawyers.
+(Disclaimer: Although we are knowledgeable on certain legal aspects of a t-shirt business, we’re not lawyers.
 This info is intended to inform you and keep you aware of the general legal aspects of a t-shirt business.
 We’d recommend doing additional research on your specific concerns, or consulting a lawyer for more information on what legal processes to follow for your business.

 BONUS TIP: Read our book LAUNCH A KICK-ASS T-SHIRT BRAND for in depth advice and tips like these.
 Tons of useful information you can’t afford to miss!